Supporting materials for curriculum, assessment, and evaluating learner progress

 The Head and Deputy Head at Ysgol Gynradd Bontnewydd Primary School describe approaches to pupil assessment and progression that they have introduced to work alongside the Curriculum for Wales.

 Supporting materials for transition.
-This supporting material shows how a range of transition ‘bridges’ can support transition arrangements across the 3-16 continuum.
+This supporting material shows how a range of transition ‘bridges’ can support transition arrangements across the 3 to 16 continuum.

 Learner review meetings at Jubilee Park Primary School take place across the school year, also linking from year to year.
 They take a broad view of the individual child and support progression within and across years.